 The following is an example of what your course itinerary may look like.
 Your actual itinerary will vary according to weather, student skills and abilities, and instructor preferences.

-Days 2-12: Enter the Boundary Waters Canoe Area Wilderness and begin travelling.
-Learn to paddle and portage a canoe, set-up camp, and cook over a fire.
-Travel until it’s time to set-up camp each night and get to know your group around the evening campfire.
+Days 2-9: Enter the Boundary Waters Canoe Area Wilderness and begin the Training phase of the expedition.
+Learn to paddle and portage a canoe, navigate, set up camp, and cook over a fire.
+Travel until it’s time to set up camp each night.

-Days 16-20: Begin the final phase of the canoeing expedition.
+Days 20-25: Begin the Final phase of the canoeing expedition.
 Work with your group to navigate back to the Voyageur Outward Bound School basecamp.

-Days 39-41: Participate in a second Solo experience.
+Days 40-41: Participate in a second Solo Experience

-Days 42-44: Begin the final phase of the backpacking expedition.
+Days 41-44: Begin the Final phase of the backpacking expedition.
 Work with your group to navigate to your pick-up location.

-Day 47: Participate in a community service project in/around Ely.
+Day 48: Participate in a local community service project while parents begin the family seminar.

 To participate on Outward Bound, each applicant must submit all requested medical information, the signed liability release form, and be interviewed by a student services representative.
 You will receive these forms, as well as any additional forms that may be required of you, via email.
 Refer to your Registration Email for all your paperwork information, including DUE DATES.